 Among the national and international appearances by UNT ensembles are performances at New York’s Lincoln Center and the Morton H. Meyerson Center in Dallas, along with tours of Japan, Scandinavia, Poland, the Czech Republic, and Thailand.
 UNT ensembles have produced numerous recordings, several of which have been nominated for Grammy Awards.

-Our concert and recital schedule consists of nearly 1000 events each year, including ensemble, chamber music, solo recitals, guest artists, master classes and lectures.
+Our concert season consists of nearly 1,100 events each year, including ensemble, chamber music, solo recitals, guest artists, master classes and lectures.
+Events take place primarily in the Murchison Performing Arts Center, Music Building and Main Auditorium.
 Learn more about our practice and performance facilities.

 The 75 voice Concert Choir serves the broader interests of our undergraduate population, particularly those anticipating a career in choral music education, through a wide ranging repertoire that is both accessible and challenging.
 The ensemble regularly partners with the area’s finest high school choirs and also joins the A Cappella Choir and Chamber Choir each year to perform major works with orchestra as the Grand Chorus.